senawDragon/senaw-console-tools/README.md

 This program is written completely in ***Python3***.

 ## Compatible operative systems
 **If an operative system is not listed below, it is not supported.
-Chances are that most if not all features wont work like they are supposed to.**
+Chances are that most if not all features wont work like they are supposed to.
+Neither Linux or mac OS have been tested.**
 ```
 Windows
 ```